 The American Board of Medical Specialties (ABMS) approved an eligibility policy which sets limits for attaining board subspecialty certification after post-residency fellowship training effective March 1, 2017.
-Member boards must limit the period of time that may lapse between the completion of an ACGME accredited residency training or subspecialty fellowship program and attainment of board subspecialty certification.
+Member boards must limit the period that may lapse between the completion of an ACGME accredited residency training or subspecialty fellowship program and attainment of board subspecialty certification.
 The ABPS has set this limit to no more than 9 years to include time in practice and case list requirements for admission to the certifying examination.
+Those who completed subspecialty training prior to January 1, 2018, who have not yet achieved subspecialty certification must do so by January 1, 2027.